 - Charities (limitations on people calling on behalf of charities)

-- Telephone surveyors so long as they don’t offer to sell anything
+- Telephone surveyors, so long as they don’t offer to sell anything.

 - Companies with which you have an existing business relationship

-- Companies you agreed in writing to get their calls
+- Companies you agreed in writing to get their calls.

-Leveraging Your Cell Phone Carrier
+Leverage Your Cell Phone Carrier

 Mobile Security Service

-In the screen snap below you can see where I can block both unknown callers such as those people who block Caller ID or individual numbers.
+In the screen snap below, you can see where I can block both unknown callers, such as those people who block Caller ID or individual numbers.

 Manage Your Calls With Google Voice.